Monday, December 30, 2024

 I went with the simpler Blossom E2E pattern.

-Luckily with a lot of new lessons learned on this trip about working with the longarm, I was able to get it it all stitched out!
+Luckily with a lot of new lessons learned on this trip about working with the longarm, I was able to get it all stitched out!

 And before you know it the quilt was finished!